francesco-vespignani/linuxbasics/textfiles/README.md

 *Exercise*  select only words less than 10 char long and print numer of characters, then sort then alphabetically.

+See more suggestions on how to select on fileds with awk or sed [here](https://stackoverflow.com/questions/17001849/awk-partly-string-match-if-column-word-partly-matches)

 ##  Create many files